 action: switch your energy company campaign: 2019-11-14-thefab-onderzoeksrapport-biomassavrije-energieleveranciers.pdf

-The three energy giants made the decision to build the brand new coal-fired power stations at about the same time, in 2008.
+Three energy giants made the decision to build brand new coal-fired power stations in the Netherlands in 2008.
 However, soon regrets about the decision arose.
 In 2011, RWE CEO Peter Terium said that he would not build the coal-fired power station in Eemshaven "with the knowledge of today".
 The construction was nevertheless continued, after which the coal-fired power stations were put into operation in 2015 (RWE and Engie) and 2016 (Uniper).

 On November 4, 2019, Follow the Money published an article in which they demonstrated with confidential internal memos from 2006 that the energy suppliers indeed relied on their lobby, but that this lobby failed due to the wrong assumption of the electricity companies that they had many more years of free CO2 rights.
 As a result, only 15 percent of emissions would actually have to be paid.
 In 2013, however, the government decided (as was to be expected) to stop distributing free CO2 allowances to electricity companies.
 Whereas coal-fired power stations previously received 85 percent of their CO2 allowances for free, they now had to pay for the whole amount since 2013.
 This wrong estimate had a huge influence on the profitability of the power stations.
 When coal is burned to generate electricity, an average of 798 grams of CO2 per kWh is released.
 When burning natural gas, this is less than half: an average of 396 grams of CO2 per kWh.
 As extensively measured by science and brought into the news, burning woody biomass releases three times more CO2 per kWh hour than burning gas.
 The burning of woody biomass even produces one and a half times more CO2 emissions than the burning of coal.